The Challenge

 - commercial infrastructure providers

-- governments (state, territory and Commonwealth)
+- governments (state/territory and federal)

 - data analysts